MSUSAzureAccelerators/Conversational-Azure-OpenAI-Accelerator/README.md

  ![Conversational AI Solution Accelerator Architecture](./images/Conversational%20AI%20Architecture.png)

 ## Demo Environment
- If you want to schedule a demo that is custimized to your business, [Please fill out this form](https://zammo.ai/demo/) and someone will get back to you with further information.
+ If you want to schedule a demo that is customized to your business, [Please fill out this form](https://zammo.ai/demo/) and someone will get back to you with further information.

 ## Demo Videos
  [Demo - Retail](https://vimeo.com/649234598/47bba3ab71?embedded=true&source=video_title)